About the Collegiate Recovery Program

 Virtual Recovery Meetings:

-- Alcoholics Anonymous (AA) online meetings directory and chat forums and Boston-area online meetings and updates
+- Alcoholics Anonymous (AA) online meetings directory and chat forums and search for Boston-area online meetings and updates

 - Narcotics Anonymous (NA) online meetings directory